Skip to content

 Some Quick Archaeology

 As you journey through these plazas and buildings, it’s important to remember that these used to look very different.
-They’re nothing like the Egyptian pyramids that have internal structures.
+They’re very stylistically different from pyramids in other parts of the world.
 Mayans built homes on the ground, but they also made structures on top of these pyramids.
 The taller the pyramid, the more important the person.

 Because these other structures were built out of thatch, wood, and daub, they obviously did not survive long after the abandonment of the cities.
 But it’s easy to imagine thatch rooftops on every one of these buildings and all over the surrounding area.

-Depending on the site, buildings, ceramics, and other manmade constructions were either carved or painted, or some mix of both.
-So the pyramids also wouldn’t have been simply gray stone.
+The pyramids wouldn’t have been simply gray stone, either.
+Buildings, ceramics, and other manmade constructions were either carved or painted, or some mix of both, depending on the site.

 Back to the Adventure